uf-mil/mil/docs/development/python_style.md

 #### Blank Line Separators

 Use blank lines to separate different parts of your module.
-Use two lines to seprate top-level elements of any file (whether they are classes or methods) and one line to separate other distinct elements of the file.
+Use two lines to separate top-level elements of any file (whether they are classes or methods) and one line to separate other distinct elements of the file.

 #### Whitespace